MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

-## Markdown examples to delete when we are done
+## REMOVE BEFORE PUBLISHING: Markdown examples to delete when we are done

 Each `##` section has a navigation link at the top of the page.
 Introduce key capabilities with a section.
 You may want to use this when you link between articles.